 Sakaram – While I almost toppled down from the waterfall onto the paddy field, that’s when Sakaram came out to be a kind soul and helped me cross the slippery bridge.
 We didn’t speak any language in common.
 Neither did he understand Hindi nor could I speak Gujarati but somewhere, quite certainly; all we understood was the language of friendship and humanity.

-With sheer disappointment as we drove back, I couldn’t wait any further to rush down through the green meadows and plunge in; to live that moment!
+With sheer disappointment as we drove back, I couldn’t wait for any further to rush down through the green meadows and plunge in; to live that moment!
 While the wet grass left drops over my feet I ran towards the edges to chase freedom or liberty, or maybe, just myself.

 Probably, I found myself here; somewhere in the echoes of the mountain winds and the musings of the hovering grey clouds!